 The Leftovers

-- You can use leftover stew as a sauce for pasta.
+You can also use leftover stew as a pasta sauce.

 - Store this Cajun Chicken Stew in the refrigerator for up to 4 days or freeze for up to three months.